stonefl/stonefl.github.io/_drafts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

 ## Connect to Oracle Database in Python

-If the OID is created with only cn=OracleContext, then you need to append a dot at the end of service name.
-For my case, my service name is ABC_DEFG and the OID is created only context of cn=OracleContext, I need to specify the server as ABC_DEFG..
+With the above installation and configurations, the following Python scripts can be used to connect to the Oracle Database.
+The scripts is pretty self-explained, but you need to note the **[DBservicename]** in the scripts: if your OID is created with only `cn=OracleContext`, then you need to append a dot (.) at the end of service name.
+For my case, my service name is ABC_DEFG and the OID is created only context of `cn=OracleContext`, I need to specify the server as `ABC_DEFG.`.

 ```
 '''